aeternity/aeternity/docs/hyperchains.md

 ## Configuring New Validator

+> **NOTICE**: This documentation covers beta functionality intended for testing purposes only.

-Once you have a Hyperchain running you may want to add more validators, or joining other Hyperchain as validator.
-The example below documents how to configure new validator on Hyperchain based on Aeternity blockchain as parent.
+After establishing a Hyperchain, you can add additional validators or join an existing Hyperchain as a validator.
+This guide demonstrates how to configure a new validator on a Hyperchain using the Aeternity blockchain as the parent chain.

-It continues the example above after a Hyperchain has been initialized and it assumes that `hc_test` sub-directory already exists.
+Important Notes:

+- The process requires approximately 2 hours before the new validator begins producing blocks
+- A minimum stake of 1000000AE is required
+- Both a staker account (for the child chain) and a pinner account (for the parent chain) are needed

 ### Install Aeternity CLI

-The example below uses Aeternity CLI tool to manage wallets and call contracts.
+The Aeternity Command Line Interface (CLI) is required to manage wallets and interact with smart contracts.
+Install it using npm:

 ```shell
 npm install --global @aeternity/aepp-cli@7
 aecli --version
 ```

+### Account Setup

+Two accounts are required for validator operation:
+1. Staker Account: Holds funds for staking in the Hyperchain consensus (child chain)
+2. Pinner Account: Executes pinning transactions on the parent chain

-### Create a Staker Account
+#### Create a Staker Account

 First we need to create a staker account, that's the account that will hold the funds used to stake in the Hyperchain PoS consensus.